-Christine Darby // Published: October 2024
+Christine Darby // Published: October 2024 // Updated: March 2025

-However, Google sometimes indexes the Squarespace built-in URLs, potentially leading to confusion and hurting your SEO.
+However, Google sometimes indexes the Squarespace built-in URLs, potentially leading to confusion in search results and hurting your SEO.
 Historically, this issue mainly affected new sites that did not launch correctly.
 Recently, however, it has become a platform-wide issue, affecting even long-established sites.
 Here, we offer a workaround until Squarespace resolves the problem on their end.

 Note, sometimes users informally refer to the editing environment as the “staging site,” “development site,” or “backend,” although it’s not a traditional staging environment.